 For food, we decided on getting two appetizers and two entrees: The Spicy Miso Albacore Tuna Tartar, the double-smoked bacon-wrapped scallops, the Chimichurri rack of lamb, and the dungeness crab crusted grouper.
 Because we came a little bit before the dinner rush, things were going really quickly and smoothly, and we had pretty good service.

 The tuna tartar is served on top of avocado, red onion, and topped with sunchoke chips and spicy miso dressing.
 This was definitely a winner at the table!
 There’s a generous amount of tuna and all of the flavours went really well together.
 The sunchoke chips gave the dish a nice crunch and texture.
 I definitely recommend getting this to start!

 The other appetizer we got was the double-smoked bacon wrapped scallops.
 This, too was a relatively good dish.
 The scallop itself was cooked perfectly an was very tender.
-The cauliflower purée had really good flavour and went well with the scallop.
+The cauliflower purée had really good flavour and went well with the single scallop.
 Even though this dish was good, it was so small for its price.
 Overall, I liked the tuna tartar much more.